Steviie8/Steven_Portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE
+# Final Milestone Code
+Here's where you'll put your code.
+The syntax below places it into a block of code.
+Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.